Donaim/miseq-workflow-pres/slides.md

 </v-drag>

 <!--
-I hope this talk helped you understand the MiSeq workflow better, and why we do things the way we do.
+I hope this talk helped you understand the MiSeq workflow better.
 Thank you for listening.
 -->